kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 ### Configure NVIDIA Container Toolkit for rootless containers

-`cgroup` needs to be switched off in `nvidia-container-runtime`.
+`cgroup` needs to be switched off in `nvidia-container-toolkit`.

-In case you can ask for a small favor from your sysadmin, just need to find the line that says `#no-cgroups = false` in `/etc/nvidia-container-runtime/config.toml`, uncomment it and set to `true`, i.e `no-cgroups = true`, then continue to [next step](#run-rootless-containers-leveraging-nvidia-gpus).

-If not, create a `config.toml` file with the following content
+Create a `config.toml` file with the following content

 ```toml
 disable-require = false